cogini/elixir-deploy-template/README.md

 An easy option is [Digital Ocean](https://m.do.co/c/65a8c175b9bf).
 Their smallest $5/month Droplet will run Phoenix fine.

-Add the host to the `~/.ssh/config` on your dev machine:
+Add the host to the `~/.ssh/config` file on your dev machine:

     Host elixir-deploy-template
         HostName 123.45.67.89